bhatvikrant/world-countries-capitals/README.md

 You can check all changes in the project at [releases page on Github][URL_GH_RELEASES] or in [changelog][DOC_CHANGELOG].

-Feel free to give this project a ⭐️ if it helped you! 🤗
+Feel free to give this project a ⭐️&nbsp; if it helped you! 🤗

 [↑ Back to menu][URL_TOC]